Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Do not take interest of any kind from him, but fear your God, so that your countryman may continue to live among you.
 Lev 25:36.

 If there is a poor man among your brothers in any of the town of the land that the Lord you God is giving you, do not be hardhearted or tightfisted toward your poor brother.
 Rather be openhanded and freely lend him whatever he needs.
-Deut 15:7.
+Give generously to them and do so without a grudging heart; then because of this the Lord your God will bless you in all your work and in everything you put your hand to.
+Deut 15:7-8, 10.

 Do not charge your brother interest, whether on money or food or anything else that may earn interest so that the Lord your God may bless you in everything you put your hand to.
 Deut.
 23:19–20.

-God wants His people to be free from burdensome debt (see principle 3).
+God wants all His people to be free from burdensome debt (see principle 3).
 So God's people were encouraged to lend to one another but were forbidden to charge interest or profit on the loans.
-Lending was to be charitable, to help those in need.
+Lending had to always be charitable, to help those in need.

 The Bible has very strong words about people who charged interest on loans (see Ez 18-8,13,17, Neh 5:7,10).
 It was seen as the rich greedily benefiting themselves by taking from the poor.
 Instead, we are encouraged to generously lend without interest to help others (Ps 15:5, Pr 28:8).